josuacarranza/UI-Components-Collection/README.md

 ## Note:
-This is only a experimental package for learn the process of how to publish to npm
+This is only a experimental package.
+It's not ready for global use